 4. Corporate Budgeting

-A major business application of Excel is in corporate budgeting.
+A major business use of Excel is to corporate budgeting.
 Many companies, from big corporations to small companies use Excel for their budgeting.
 Despite numerous calls by suppliers of Business Performance Management Systems (BPM) to move away from Excel as a budgeting tool, 70% to 80% of all corporations still use Excel as their primary budgeting tool.
-This is a marketing budget plan from Microsoft website.

-Finding breakeven is never easy without using Excel.
 To manually find out the breakeven for a project, you have to perform many calculations using different numbers as it's inputs.
 And the calculation becomes even more complex if the components include fixed cost and step up cost.
 But with the goal seek function in Excel, this task can be completed in a few seconds.
-This template is for breakeven analysis, you can download it for use.